ionathanch/ssh-keygen-ed25519-vanity/README.md

 There is also a shell script that does basically the same thing but by actually running `ssh-keygen`, which is probably slower.

-NEW: There is now an additional Rust version, which can be compiled with `cargo build`, then run with `cargo run -- <substring> [keyfile]`.
+NEW: There is now an additional Rust version, which can be compiled with `cargo build --release`, then run with `cargo run --release -- <substring> [keyfile]`.
 The private key will be written to `[keyfile]`, while the public key will be written to `[keyfile].pub`.
 If no keyfile path is provided, the private key will be printed to stdout.